 Within the normal operating voltage range: Function Performance Status I for all Functional Groups.
-Outside the normal operating voltage range: Function Performance Status II for all Functional Groups.
+Copyright DaimlerChrysler Outside the normal operating voltage range: Function Performance Status II for all Functional Groups.
 No spurious or undesirable action or response on the part of the component is allowed regardless of voltage progression.

 The purpose of this test is to verify that the component power up sequence is not adversely affected by a slow supply voltage ramp up.
-The test shall be performed at three different temperatures: -40 °C, 23 °C and Tmax, where Tmax is defined in DC-10611, Section 3, Temperature Classification (see also section 6.1.2 and Table 3).
+The test shall be performed at three different temperatures: -40 °C, 23 °C and T{max}, where T{max} is defined in DC-10611, Section 3, Temperature Classification (see also section 6.1.2 and Table 3).
 This is not intended to be a temperature shock test, so the DUT shall be tested at 23 °C between the cold and hot test.
 The DUT shall be soaked in the temperature environment for sufficient time to stabilize the internal temperature of the DUT at the required temperature.
 This temperature soak shall be with the DUT unpowered.
 Apply test voltage to the DUT supply voltage lines linearly increasing (maximum steps of 50 millivolts) from 0 V dc to 13.5 V and, without interruption of this supply voltage, test the DUT functions.
 Confirm normal functioning after each test interval.
 Repeat this procedure five times for each ramp up interval with a minimum 10 seconds power down time between power-up cycles.
 The time intervals for the supply voltage ramp up are: 100, 200, 500 and 1600 milliseconds.
 Test duration, t3 as required to evaluate DUT functions.
-Refer to Figure 3 for waveform and LP-388C-XX for CG test procedure.
+Refer to figure 4 for waveforms.

-Figure 3: Supply Voltage Ramp Up Test
+Figure 4: Supply Voltage Ramp Up Test

-7.6 Supply Voltage Ramp Down
+7.7 Supply Voltage Ramp Down

+For electronic components and modules with multiple operating modes such as sleep mode, wait mode and normal mode, this test is to be performed in each of those operating modes.
+For testing in the sleep mode or the wait mode, functional performance check is not required during the test.
 Within the normal operating voltage range: Function Performance Status I for all Functional Groups.
 Outside the normal operating voltage range: Function Performance Status II for all Functional Groups.
 No spurious or undesirable action or response on the part of the component is allowed regardless of voltage progression.
 No spurious BUS messages shall be transmitted.